 Wechat mini-programs widely used by luxury brands

-The famous WeChat mini-programs are additional devices to the classic WeChat social network.
-Yet in just a few years, these programs have won over Chinese users, who are over 300 million using them in 2021.
+The famous WeChat mini-programs are additional mini-apps to the classic WeChat social network.
+Yet in just a few years, these programs have won over Chinese users, with an impressive growth rate year on year.
 These programs do not require any special installation and combine both traditional social tools and shopping functionalities, that cater especially to the liking of Millennials and Gen Z.

-Most of these programs are often games, services, or information, for example.
-These mini-programs are highly appreciated, especially by luxury companies, because they help to strengthen the loyalty of their customers and to increase their notoriety even more.
+For example, most of these programs are stores, games, services, or information.
+These mini-programs are highly appreciated, especially by luxury companies, because they help strengthen their customers’ loyalty and increase their notoriety even more.

-- Through WeChat, the well-known French Longchamp offered the possibility to customize its flagship bag.
-Customers could choose the size, the color, and the style to make their personalized model.
+- Through WeChat, the well-known French Longchamp offered the possibility to customize one of its flagship leather goods.
+Customers could choose the size, color, and style to make their personalized model.

 - Users who have subscribed to Burberry’s WeChat official account can participate in the event launched by the brand and gain their own customized card.
-Burberry cooperated with WeChat and proposed to customers to order ornaments at any time with their Chinese or English names on them.
+Burberry cooperated with WeChat and proposed to customers order ornaments at any time with their Chinese or English names on them.

 - For the Chinese Valentine’s Day, Dior has posted on its official WeChat account, “Lady Dior small, the Chinese Valentine’s Day limited version, will be sale in the online shop”.
 It was only sold on WeChat, for a limited time and a limited number.
 This action became the best innovation in the luxury landscape.

 - Yves-Saint-Laurent, promoted a number game on WeChat and Weibo to predict players’ lucky numbers.
 The exploration of luck in the last season of 2016 was predicted by the talented spirit of several, Evelyne Lehnhoff.
 People can get their own lucky number after they gave birth for months and days.
 There were many women engaged in this game.
 They participated actively, left messages, and shared with their friend on their social network.